Malaysia's Gig Workers Act 2025: What You Should Know

 The distinction comes down to: Are you being paid for specific work/services, or for content ownership and audience?

-If you're a digital creator, the safest approach is to register for SOCSO voluntarily.
+If you're a digital creator, the safest approach is to voluntarily register for SOCSO.
 The i-Saraan Plus scheme is also available to digital entrepreneurs, and it's a smart financial move regardless of your legal classification.

 No. SOCSO coverage is mandatory for any gig work in Malaysia, whether you're using Upwork, Grab, Foodpanda, Fiverr, or working directly with private clients.
 Larger platforms (especially ride-share and delivery apps) are already handling enrollment automatically.
 If you're self-employed doing freelance work, you can register directly with SOCSO online or visit an office.